OCHA-DAP/ds-mapaction-ecmwf/README.md

 ### Data Processing

-Utilising Python scripts and Jupyter notebooks, the data processing involves geospatial matching to administrative boundaries, re-gridding, and ensemble handling to optimise memory use.
-Bias-correction mechanisms are also employed to adjust ECMWF data against ERA5 datasets, ensuring accurate precipitation forecasts.
+Utilising Python scripts the data processing involves geospatial matching, re-gridding, ensemble handling to optimise memory use, and other pre-processing steps.
+Bias-correction mechanisms are also employed to adjust ECMWF both in respect to different leadtimes and against ERA5 datasets, ensuring accurate precipitation forecasts.
+A jupyter notebook is provided that can be used to run the pipeline

 ### Data Analysis